Nicky Fairweather Addresses Pupils Ahead of the Exam Season

 We see this same principle played out with well-known figures from the global stage.
 Sir David Attenborough's impact comes less from the specific facts his documentaries share about wildlife, and more from how his iconic voice and his

 passion connects us to our planet.
-In the last 3 years President Zelensky's unwavering commitment to stand with and for his country, and his people, demonstrates true courage and what authentic leadership really is, even when facing overwhelming odds.
+In the last 3 years President Zelensky's unwavering commitment to stand with, and for, his country and his people, demonstrates true courage and what authentic leadership really is, even when facing overwhelming odds.

 As you venture beyond these walls, you'll interact with countless new people.
 While your words and actions may blur in their memories, the emotional imprint you leave will endure.